-Our nominating and compensation committee is comprised of Mr. Ted Gibson, the committee's chairman, Mr. Joseph Mirabito and Mr. Williamson.
-The nominating and compensation committee oversees the Holding Company's executive compensation program.
-In this role, the committee reviews and approves, or recommends for approval by the full Board, the compensation that is paid or awarded to our executive officers.
+Our nominating and compensation committee is comprised of Mr. Gibson, the committee's chairman, Mr. Joseph Mirabito, Mr. Williamson, Mr. Cook and Mr. Johnston.
+The nominating and compensation committee oversees the Company's executive compensation program.
+In this role, the committee reviews and approves, or recommends for approval by the full board, the compensation that is paid or awarded to our executive officers.
 The goal of our nominating and compensation committee is to ensure that the total compensation paid to our executive officers and significant employees is fair, reasonable and competitive.

-No officers or employees of the Holding Company or Corning Gas served on the nominating and compensation committee.
+No officers or employees of the Company or its subsidiaries served on the nominating and compensation committee.
 Mr. German meets with the committee at their request and makes recommendations with respect to the compensation of other officers.
-There are no interlocks between our nominating and compensation committee and officers and those of any other company.
+There are no interlocks between our nominating and compensation committee, our officers, and those of any other company.

-The nominating and compensation committee also administers our 2007 Stock Plan.
-The nominating and compensation committee met twice in the last fiscal year to recommend salaries and report those recommendations to the full Board of Directors for approval and to nominate Directors.
-The committee does not have a written charter.
+The nominating and compensation committee also administers our stock compensation plan.
+The nominating and compensation committee met once in the last fiscal year to recommend salaries and report those recommendations to the full board of directors for approval and to nominate directors.
+Our board has approved the charter of the nominating and compensation committee, which is available on our website at www.corninggas.com.

-If there are any vacancies on the Board or if the nominating and compensation committee determines not to re-nominate an incumbent director for election to the Board, our President and Chief Executive Officer and our Chairman of the Board generally will identify a qualified candidate for the committee's consideration.
-Director nominees are approved by the nominating and compensation committee and recommended to the full Board for their approval.
-Nominees are not required to possess specific skills or qualifications; however, nominees are recommended and approved based on various criteria including relevant skills and experience, personal integrity and ability and willingness to devote their time and efforts to the Holding Company.
+If there are any vacancies on the board, or if the nominating and compensation committee determines not to renominate an incumbent director for election to the board, our president and chief executive officer and our chairman of the board generally would identify a qualified candidate for the committee's consideration.
+Director nominees are approved by the nominating and compensation committee and recommended to the full board for their approval.
+Nominees are not required to possess specific skills or qualifications; however, nominees are recommended and approved based on various criteria including relevant skills and experience, personal integrity, and ability and willingness to devote their time and efforts to the Company.
 Qualified nominees are considered without regard to age, race, color, sex, religion, disability or national origin.
 We do not use a third party to locate or evaluate potential candidates for director.
-Neither the Board of Directors nor the nominating and compensation committee have adopted any policy on whether to consider candidates recommended by shareholders for nomination to fill board seats or the terms on which any such consideration would be made.
-The Board of Directors has not adopted any policy regarding shareholder recommendations of candidates since vacancies on the Board occur infrequently and it has not received any such recommendation.
+Neither the board of directors, nor the nominating and compensation committee, have adopted any policy on whether to consider candidates recommended by shareholders for nomination to fill board seats, or the terms on which any such consideration would be made.
+The board of directors has not adopted any policy regarding shareholder recommendations of candidates since vacancies on the board occur infrequently, and the board has not received any recommendations.